grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 1. Can we use the same factory as for commands?
 2. Do we need a factory at all?

 The answer to the first one is: it depends on what the `ReservationInProgress` is coupled to.
-In the case of a train reservation, it is just creating a DTO to be returned to the client.
+In this specific example, it is just creating a DTO to be returned to the client.
 In such a case, it does not need any knowledge of the framework that is being used to run the application.
 This lack of coupling to the framework would allow me to place creating `ReservationInProgress` in the same factory.
 However, if this class needed to decide e.g. HTTP status codes or create responses required by a specific framework or in a specified format (e.g. JSON or XML), then I would opt, as I did, for separating it from the command factory.
-This is because the command factory belongs to the world of application logic and I want my application logic to be independent of the framework I use.
+This is because the command factory belongs to the world of application logic and I want my application logic to be independent of the framework or the transport protocols I use.

-The answer to the second one is: it depends whether you care about specifying the controller behavior on the unit level.
+The answer to the second question is: it depends whether you care about specifying the controller behavior on the unit level.
 If yes, then it may handy to have a factory just to control the creation of `ReservationInProgress`.
 If you don't want to (e.g. you drive this logic with higher-level Statements, which we will talk about in one of the next parts), then you can decide to just create the object inside the controller method.

-///////////////////////// TODO

-## Interface discovery and the sources of abstractions

-As promised, the last chapter included some interface discovery, even though it wasn't your typical way of applying this approach.

-The goal was to decouple from the framework, so if there was domain knowledge here, this would be a problem Command/UseCase - pattern, (services layer) CommandFactory - pattern
-ReservationInProgress - pattern/domain
-ReservationInProgressFactory - pattern
-TODO: sources of abstraction - here, it's mainly architecture, but there is ReservationInProgress

 ## So should I write unit-level Statements for my controllers?